arvidn/libtorrent/trunk/docs/manual.rst

 ``announce_to_all_trackers`` controls how multi tracker torrents are treated.
 If this is set to true, all trackers in the same tier are announced to in parallel.
 If all trackers in tier 0 fails, all trackers in tier 1 are announced as well.
-This is the uTorrent behavior.
 If it's set to false, the behavior is as defined by the multi tracker specification.
 It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

+``announce_to_all_tiers`` also controls how multi tracker torrents are treated.
+When this is set to true, one tracker from each tier is announced to.
+This is the uTorrent behavior.
+This is false by default in order to comply with the multi-tracker specification.

 ``prefer_udp_trackers`` is true by default.
 It means that trackers may be rearranged in a way that udp trackers are always tried before http